Hiking the Kīlauea Iki Trail in Hawaiʻi Volcanoes National Park

 I say this because the descent down into the Kīlauea Iki Crater on the Nāhuku Lava Tube side (east) is much more significant, whereas the ascent back out on the west side is much more gradual and spread out as the trail works its way around the north rim.

-Overall, it’s much easier to hike Kīlauea Iki clockwise than counterclockwise.
+This is to say, it’s much easier to hike the Kīlauea Iki Loop clockwise as opposed to counterclockwise.

 Kīlauea Iki (Overlook) Trailhead

-From the Kīlauea Iki Overlook, the the trail parallels the crater for the first 0.5 miles before reaching the Nāhuku Lava Tube parking lot.
+From the Kīlauea Iki Overlook, the the trail parallels the crater for the first 0.5 miles (0.8 km) before reaching the Nāhuku Lava Tube parking lot.

 Kīlauea Iki Trail (Crater Rim)